HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

 3. Open DX Picker by setting the `open` attribute of the picker to `true`.

-    One of the ways you can achieve this is assigning an id to the `dx-picker` tag and adding an onclick handler    a button that sets the `open` attribute to true
+    You can assign an id to the `dx-picker` tag and add an onclick handler button that sets the `open` attribute to `true`.

     ```html
       <html>